- Home

 Other cancer drug treatments include targeted therapy and immunotherapy.
 Targeted therapy targets specific features of cancer cells to stop the cancer growing and spreading, while immunotherapy uses the body’s own immune system to fight cancer.

-So far, other targeted therapy and immunotherapy drugs have had disappointing results for pancreatic cancer, but research is continuing and there are new clinical trials underway.
-Talk to your treatment team about whether a clinical trial is an option for you.
+Your doctors will be able to provide the latest information about its availability.
+So far, no other targeted therapy and immunotherapy drugs have been found to be effective in pancreatic cancer, but research is continuing.
+Talk to your doctor about whether a clinical trial is an option for you.

 Podcast: Immunotherapy and Targeted Therapy